pl3onasm/Programming-fundamentals/README.md

 ## Testing

 You can test your own code with the [test script](https://github.com/pl3onasm/Imperative-programming/blob/main/ctest.sh).
 It will compile your code and run it on all the test cases.
-It will also compare the output with the expected output.
+It will also compare your output with the expected output.

 You basically have two options:
 ### 1. Execution from its location in the root of the repository